GLIMS-RGI/rgi_user_guide/docs/regions/rgi03.md

-# 03: Arctic Canada, North
+# 03: Arctic Canada North

-The Arctic Canada, North region encompasses all glaciers in Canada north of 74°N including  the heavily glacierized Ellesmere and Devon Islands.
+The region encompasses all glaciers in Canada north of 74°N including  the heavily glacierized Ellesmere and Devon Islands.

 ```{admonition} Subregions
 :class: note, dropdown